DonovanHou2023/dac-myga-intro/docs/class_materials/cm1.md

-# Lesson 1 — Actuarial Foundations Review
+# Class 1 — Actuarial Foundations Review

 This lesson reviews key actuarial concepts that will be used throughout the course.
 The goal is to establish a common language and notation for probability,